Cromlech/dolmen.forms.crud/src/dolmen/forms/crud/README.txt

 Creation of the root
 --------------------

-  >>> from cromlech.io.interfaces import IPublicationRoot
+  >>> from cromlech.browser.interfaces import IPublicationRoot
   >>> from zope.location import Location
   >>> from zope.interface import directlyProvides